 Through the loss of my sister, I want to give back.
 I want to run for those that struggle with mental health issues.
 There are countless reasons to live.
 I want to inspire people by pushing myself and I want people to realize that there is hope.
 The world is hard no matter what your age, even harder if you are going through mental health issues.
 If we can start young by reaching kids and helping them…. imagine the possibilities!
 We can change the way we live and that’s where I’m asking for your support.

-I am asking if you would make a donation per mile…$1 per mile for 26 miles (as a marathon is 26.2 miles), or $2 per mile if able to…or ANY donation to help this incredible and much needed cause.
+I am asking you to make a donation per mile…$1 per mile for 26 miles (as a marathon is 26.2 miles), or $2 per mile if able to…or ANY donation to help this incredible and much needed cause.
 Read about how important donations are to YScreen.

 Donations can be made through the form below, or by sending a check made out to FDL Area YScreen FDLSD to: Evans Elementary School ℅ Cheryl Louden, 140 S. Peters Ave., Fond du Lac, WI 54935.